 Recent technological advancements in agricultural robotics include artificial intelligence and machine learning to improve decision-making and automation.
 For example, some robots can now detect and classify weeds, reducing the need for herbicides and improving crop yields.
 Robotics companies are also developing robots that can work in adverse weather conditions and harsh environments, such as orchards and vineyards.

 Benefits of Using Robots in Agriculture

 The use of robots in agriculture provides several benefits to farmers, including:

 1. Increased efficiency

 Agricultural robots can perform tasks faster and more accurately than humans, increasing productivity and efficiency.
 For example, autonomous tractors can work 24/7, without breaking or supervision, and can cover more ground in less time.

-By automating tasks that would otherwise require human labor, farmers can save on labor costs.
+By automating tasks that would otherwise require human labour, farmers can save on labour costs.
 This is particularly useful for tasks that are difficult or dangerous for humans, such as harvesting crops in steep terrain or extreme weather conditions.

 Robots can help farmers identify crop problems early on, allowing them to take corrective action before the damage becomes irreversible.
 For example, drones can detect crop health and yield changes, allowing farmers to adjust fertilizer and water usage to optimize crop growth.

 Real-life examples of how farmers have benefitted from using robots in their fields include: